Docter60/avstream/README.md

 This was developed and tested only on O2/O2+ machines with AV1 modules.

+Documentation for the plugin can be found on the 'SGI General Demos 1 of 2 (05/2001)' disc in the demos_O2.sw.src sub-package.
+File path to plugin files is "/usr/share/src/demos_O2/lib/SoDMBufferVideoEngine".
+Documentation is viewed via web browser using the provided html files.

 ## Requirements

 - IRIX 6.5.22 (may not need to be this specific)